thumb image

 Ossuary of Oslavia

-The Ossuary of Oslavia was built on Height 153 of Mt.
-Calvario in 1938, designed by Roman architect Ghino Venturi.
-The monument was created by the fascist regime to accommodate the remains of the soldiers who fell in different battles fought around Gorizia and Tolmin (now part of Slovenia) during the Great War.
+The charnel house is situated in the hamlet of Oslavia/Oslavje near Gorizia/Gorica.
+It was built in 1938 after the plans of architect Ghino Venturi of Rome.
+The monument was created to accommodate the remains of the soldiers who fell in different battles fought around Gorizia and Tolmin (now part of Slovenia) during the Great War.
+Buried in the charnel house are mortal remains of 57,739 soldiers who were transferred from the military cemeteries in the area from the village of Kamno to Gorizia.

 The Ossuary lies on a triangular area and includes four towers, one for each vertex of the complex plus a central tower.
 Inside each tower are the burial niches of the fallen soldiers, all along the walls, for a total of around 20 thousand names, including 138 Austro-Hungarian soldiers.
 The remaining 37 thousand unknown soldiers (including 539 foreigners) are instead buried inside three large ossuaries in the middle of the lateral towers.